dkroderos/design-patterns/README.md

 # Design Patterns

-Welcome to the implementation of Design Patterns!
+Welcome to my implementation of Design Patterns!
 This repository is a collection of code examples and explanations for various design patterns implemented in different programming languages.

 ## Table of Contents